vincekurtz/TRAQR_website/datafiles.md

 permalink: "/datafiles/"
 ---

-Raw (JSONP) data files are stored on this page.
+Raw (JSON) data files are stored on this page.

-For example, `fake_data.js` contains randomly generated data points scattered across the county.
+For example, `fake_data.json` contains randomly generated data points scattered across the county.
 It's what's currently displayed on the [map](../map).

 ### Files: